free5ty1e/lolcatter/README.md

 ### Download prebuilt APK
 https://www.dropbox.com/s/k4hch8z5g0vwsfj/lolcatter-debug.apk.zip?dl=0

+### Given app requirements
+Here is the list of requirements I was given for this tech challenge.
+This project is what I ended up with.
+* Given that I am a user that has an Android phone or tablet.
+* When I touch the screen in the area that looks like a rectangle or picture frame.
+* Then the rectangle or picture frame loads with an image of a random LoLcat loaded from Flickr.

+* Button / touch area on screen can be a simple rectangle (minimum 200x400)
+* Asynchronous loading of the image over the network
+* Provides user with loading status indicator
+* Supports rotation
+* Loads LoLcats from Flickr
+* This application is meant to demonstrate a familiarity with core design patterns for both Android and Java.
+Due to this goal, the application should be written without the use of external libraries. (this is why I am not using Robolectric for the unit testing, by the way, which is the only external dependency I'd like to add)

 ### Basic usage:
-* Upon loading, the app will grab some of the most recent Flickr posts tagged "lolcat" and display one randomly with a title.
+* Upon loading, the app will grab some (20) of the most recent Flickr posts tagged "lolcat" and display one randomly with a title.

 * Tapping on the image will load another random lolcat from the current Flickr feed in memory.